 GeneCards Summary for MUC16 Gene

 MUC16 (Mucin 16, Cell Surface Associated) is a Protein Coding gene.
-Diseases associated with MUC16 include Ovarian Cyst and Lymphedema, Hereditary, Ii.
-Among its related pathways are O-linked glycosylation and Metabolism of proteins.
+Diseases associated with MUC16 include Clear Cell Adenocarcinoma and Ovarian Cyst.
+Among its related pathways are Diseases of glycosylation and Innate Immune System.

 UniProtKB/Swiss-Prot for MUC16 Gene

 Thought to provide a protective, lubricating barrier against particles and infectious agents at mucosal surfaces.